otigerandrewodey/otigerandrewodey/README.md

 # otigerandrewodey
 hi
-i like native andoid development i do java for android
+i like native android development i do java for android